-(1) Based on options to purchase an aggregate of shares of common stock granted by us during the year ended March 31, 2006.

-(2) Potential realizable values are net of exercise price, but before the payment of taxes associated with exercise.
+- (1) Based on options to purchase an aggregate of 2,493,600 shares of common stock granted by us during the year ended March 31, 2006. - (2) Potential realizable values are net of exercise price, but before the payment of taxes associated with exercise.
 Amounts represent hypothetical gains that could be achieved for the respective options if exercised at the end of the option term.
-The 5% and 10% assumed annual rates of compounded stock price appreciation are mandated by rules of the Securities and Exchange Commission and do not represent our estimate or projection of our future common stock prices.
+The 0%, 5% and 10% assumed annual rates of compounded stock price appreciation are mandated by rules of the Securities and Exchange Commission and do not represent our estimate or projection of our future common stock prices.
 These amounts represent certain assumed rates of appreciation in the value of the common stock from the fair market value on the date of grant.
 Actual gains, if any, on stock option exercises are dependent on the future performance of the common stock and overall stock market conditions.
-The amounts reflected in the table may not necessarily be achieved.

-(3) Mr. Mercer passed away in January 2006.
+The amounts reflected in the table may not necessarily be achieved. - (3) Mr. Mercer passed away in January 2006 and his option grant was subsequently forfeited.